Panasonic GX80 versus Panasonic GX8

 - More heavily discounted: Has been on the market for longer (launched in July 2015).

 If the count of relative strengths (bullet points above) is taken as a measure, the GX8 emerges as the winner of the match-up (9 : 7 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the GX80 or the GX8.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.
 This is why hands-on reviews by experts are important.
-The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
-The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.
+The following table reports the overall rankings of the cameras as published by some of the major camera review sites (cameralabs, dpreview, ephotozine, imaging-resource, photographyblog).
+The full reviews are available by clicking on the site logo in the table header.